 Persil: Home Is Good Hub

-Each activity chosen was carefully selected according to a list of criteria such as whether the activity connected cooped-up families with the outdoors, and whether the activities inspired a higher, more long-term impact for the user i.e. watching plants grow or receiving visitors at your bug hotel.
+Pivoting Persil’s messaging from ‘Dirt Is Good’ to ‘Home Is Good’, we launched a bespoke-built, Persil-sponsored content hub on the National Geographic Kids website, bringing boredom-busting, at-home entertainment into the homes of families across the country.
+Each activity we created was carefully selected according to a list of criteria such as whether the activity connected cooped-up families with the outdoors, and whether the activities inspired a higher, more long-term impact for the user i.e. watching plants grow or receiving visitors at your bug hotel.

+We supported the digital hub with paid and organic media promotion, including social, email, display advertising, advertorials in National Geographic Kids magazine and a PR campaign with prominent family influencers and journalists.
 The campaign achieved a national reach to 1.2M people across the UK and Ireland, achieving the objectives set out at the start, to inspire, educate and support families and teachers stuck at home.
 Although the #HomeIsGood campaign is over, the hub continues to be a useful at-home resource to the National Geographic Kids audience.